itslychee/alto/README.md

 A field is a collection of string literals and variables.
 Unlike the outside of a group where only string literals and groups are parsed, variables are also parsed.
 So `%variable% foobar` in a field would be represented `Variable StringLiteral` in a field, but outside one it would be `StringLiteral`.

+### Separators

+Separators are similar to logical ORs, which if either value is true, then return true, otherwise return false.
+Instead of returning a boolean, alto returns the evaluated field.